 Once you open that location on your PC, you will find all the unsaved and temp files of your Word documents.
 However, this way of finding the temp and unsaved files may not work for all cases.
 Similarly, in some cases, it can be inefficient to look for the files manually.
 However, if you find these files, you can recover them with the methods below.
 Even if you do not find these files on your PC, we still have a solution that you can try to find any lost files on your PC.

 Part 2.
-How to Recover Unsaved Word Document on Windows
+How to Recover Word Doc from Temp Files on Windows

-If you have any unsaved Word document on Windows that you cannot access now, then you can try these four different methods to try and recover it.
+If you have lost any Word temp files on Windows that you cannot access now, then you can try these four different methods to try and recover it.
 Remember that the requirements for each one are different.
 So, you can only try a method if you meet all the requirements for it to work.

 If you found the unsaved files at the location we discussed above, you can try this method.
 Once you find the unsaved files for the document you want to recover, the rest of the process will be very easy.